21+ Admission test

 Some degree programmes of HU University of Applied Sciences Utrecht are subject to a specific subject or profile requirement.
 This means such degree programmes demand a certain level of knowledge of a specific subject.
 Your knowledge of this subject is, therefore, tested as part of the 21+ admission test.
 In that case, you will have to take a deficiency test of the relevant subject in addition the MCT-H test.

 The level of the deficiency tests is similar to the final examination for senior general secondary education.
 You can download the overview of required deficiency tests below.

 Please note: HU does not offer preparatory courses for any of the tests.

 Do you have a relevant Dutch havo or vwo certificate?
 This may grant you an exemption from additional testing.
 Send a copy of your certificate to firstname.lastname@example.org, quoting '21+ admission test', your name and Student-ID.

 The results of your 21+ admission test

-A few hours after you finish your tests, you will receive an email from our testing partner NOA with your results.
+Within six working days after finishing your tests, you will receive an email from our testing partner NOA with your results.
 The report shows how you did, as well as the minimum requirements for admission to a degree programme at HU.
 Based on that, it explains whether you passed or failed the admission test.
 We only receive the final assessment, not the full report.

-Please note: If you have registered for our Teacher Education in English or Teacher Education in German programmes, you will receive an invitation for additional testing only after you have passed your MCT.
+Please note: If you‘ve applied for our Teacher Education in English, German or French programmes, you‘ll receive an invitation for additional testing only after you‘ve passed the MCT-H.

 A full application for the 21+ admission test consists of two steps.